Generating a skilled workforce

 Today, 70 percent of U.S. high school graduates go straight to college, but only 50 percent of these students graduate and do so with an average $30,000 in student debt.
 Siemens’ U.S. apprenticeships provide students a different pathway to the workforce via middle skills, which represent half of all job openings nationwide anticipated through 2022.
 Middle skills positions require more than a high school education yet less than a four-year degree with a strong technical skill set.

-Siemens started its apprenticeship program in Charlotte, North Carolina.
-The company then expanded its apprenticeship program to four more states – and soon will be in a total of 9 states.
+Siemens started its apprenticeship program in Charlotte, North Carolina and has since expanded to additional states.
 Graduates earn an international industry certification, an associate’s degree and an apprenticeship completion certificate.
 They graduate with no debt and with a guaranteed job at Siemens, with a starting salary of around $55,000 a year.

 Siemens provides on-the-job training while designing curriculums in partnership with community college partners to train workers in modern manufacturing skills.
 This is helping to both close the skills gap and inspire young people to pursue opportunities in advanced manufacturing.